-In the near future, when the current health crisis subsides, organizations will get back to a "new normal."
-For many industries, it will be time to sort through a level of uncertainty.
-Many of our clients will be developing plans to reduce IT Operating Costs to cope with the uncertainty.
+Organizations are getting back to a "new normal."
+For many industries, it is time to sort through a level of uncertainty.
+Many of our clients are developing plans to reduce IT Operating Costs to cope with the uncertainty.
 Reducing IT Operating Costs should be a carefully constructed set of actions that will maintain required service levels and also retain the capabilities necessary to help the organization take advantage of the eventual recovery.

 Through Solutions-II's Adaptable Data Center® framework, we have developed an approach that can help IT organizations optimize their spend.
 Cost optimization (cutting) should be organized around the business context of IT for the company.
 That context can be defined by understanding the following: